opensearch-project/documentation-website/_security-analytics/usage/overview.md

 The upper portion of the Overview page contains two control buttons for refreshing information and getting started with Security Analytics.
 You can select the **Refresh** button to refresh all of the information on the page.

-You can also select the **Getting started** link to expand the Get started with Security Analytics window, which inludes a summary of the steps for set up as well as control buttons that allow you to jump to any of the steps.
+You can also select the **Getting started** link to expand the Get started with Security Analytics window, which includes a summary of the steps for set up as well as control buttons that allow you to jump to any of the steps.
 <br><img src="{{site.url}}{{site.baseurl}}/images/Security/overview.png" alt="The overview page with getting started quick launch window" width="900">
 * In step 1 of setup, select **Create detector** to define a detector.
 * In step 2, select **View findings** to go to the Findings page.
 For details about this page, see [Working with findings]({{site.url}}{{site.baseurl}}/security-analytics/usage/findings/).